Akiko Yano: Personal life

 Yano married and soon after divorced Makoto Yano, the producer of her first recording.
 In 1975, her son Fuuta Yano was born.
 She later married fellow musician Ryuichi Sakamoto, with whom she had a daughter, Miu Sakamoto.
+The young couple can be seen playing a duet on the piano at home in the 1985 documentary Tokyo Melody.
 Yano separated from him in 1992, and they divorced in August 2006.
 Yano is Christian.